Avi-Kenny/SimEngine/docs/docs/examples/example-1.md

 ![Power plot](../assets/images/example1_plot.png)

-Of course, real applications will typically involve much more complex data generating mechanisms and analyses, but the code above illustrates the basic approach of simulation-based power calculation.
+Of course, real applications will typically involve much more complex data generating mechanisms and analyses, but the same basic principles illustrated in the code above will always apply to simulation-based power calculations.